Authentication Overview

 Proper management of your API keys is critical for the security of your integration and data.Keep Keys Confidential

 Treat your API keys like passwords.
-Do not embed them in publicly accessible code, such as
+Do not embed them in publicly accessible code, such as client-side JavaScript or mobile apps that can be decompiled.

 Use Environment Variables

 Store API keys in environment variables on your server.
-This prevents them from being hardcoded
+This prevents them from being hardcoded into your application source code.

 Rotate Keys Regularly

-Periodically regenerate your API keys, especially if you suspect a key might have been
+Periodically regenerate your API keys, especially if you suspect a key might have been compromised or if an employee with access leaves your organization.

 Secure Your Backend

-If your application involves a backend server making API calls on behalf of users, ensure that
+If your application involves a backend server making API calls on behalf of users, ensure that server is well-secured to protect the API keys stored there.

 Troubleshooting Authentication Errors